CosmosDB/labs/java/technical_deep_dive/03-querying_the_database_using_sql.md

     SELECT * FROM students s WHERE s.enrollmentYear = 2017
     ```

-    > This first query will select all properties from all documents in the collection where the students where enrolled in 2017.
-You will notice that we are using the alias ``s`` to refer to the collection.
+    > This first query will select all properties from all documents in the Container where the students where enrolled in 2017.
+You will notice that we are using the alias ``s`` to refer to the Container.

     ![Query editor](../media/03-query_editor.jpg)